SexChrLab/Nasonia/README.md

 ###### Read mapping and gene expression quantification

 The Nasonia vitripennis reference genome and gene annotation file were downloaded from NCBI (https://www.ncbi.nlm.nih.gov/genome/449?genome_assembly_id=716919).
 FASTA index file and a sequence dictionary file must be present in the reference directory.
-These files can be produces with samtools and Picard:
+These files can be produced with samtools and Picard:

 ```
 samtools faidx GCF_009193385.1_Nvit_psr_1_genomic.fa